e-candeloro/RE_Hub_IREN/README.md

     python main.py

-The server with be launched at localhost (http://127.0.0.1:8050/), so you can visualize it with a browser.
+The server will be launched at localhost (http://127.0.0.1:8050/), so you can visualize it with a browser.

 If all is good you will see: